DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 QSvgStyle engine is able to apply the QPalette set on a widget on top of the current theme.
 This is called **colorization**.

-During widget rendering, a colorization layer is applied.
+During widget rendering, a colorization layer can be applied.
 The amount (intensity) of colorization is tunable and is theme specific.

 Here is what it looks like: